akuklev/reedy-limits/coinduction-recursion.md

 Eliminating has the syntax `p.fst`, definitions make use of colon _without_ preceding whitespace.

-## Π-Types, Pattern Matching and λ-expressions
+## Function types, Pattern Matching and λ-expressions
 Above we considered only coinductive types with finite number of eliminators, but there might be an infinite family of eliminators, which is facilitated by allowing eliminators to be parametrized.